awesamarth/mega-cli/README.md

 ```

 ### Recommended: Set Up a Local Account
-For the optimal experience with MegaETH CLI, it is recommended to set up a local account:
+For the optimal experience with Mega CLI, it is recommended to set up a local account:

 ```bash
 # Create a new account